Starting A New Business | Incorporating

 Should You Incorporate?

-A corporation can have certain advantages and disadvantages over a non-incorporated business.
+A corporation (a company) can have certain advantages and disadvantages over a non-incorporated business.
 As a general rule, the larger the business, the more urgent it becomes to be incorporated.
 Some considerations are:

 Names for Carrying on Business: